 One party seems to regard society, with all its complicated interests, its divisions and subdivisions, as the machinery of man, which, as it has been invented and arranged by his ingenuity and skill, may be taken to pieces, reconstructed, altered or repaired, as experience shall indicate defects or confusion in the original plan.
 The other party beholds in it the ordinance of God; and contemplates ‘this little sense of human life’ as placed in the middle of a scheme, whose beginnings must be traced to the unfathomable depths of the past, and whose development and completion must be sought in the still more unfathomable depths of the future—a scheme, as Butler expresses it, ‘not fixed, but progressive, every way incomprehensible’’ in which, consequently, irregulatity is the confession of our ignorance, disorder the proof our blindness, and with which it is as awful temerity to tamper as to sport with the name of God. … The part, accordingly, which is assigned to us, in the tumult of the age, is the maintenance of the principles upon which the security of social order and the development of humanity depend, in their application to the distinctive institutions which have provoked upon us the malediction of the world.
 (Thornwell 1871-73, 406)

-Thornwell, a number of pages later, twists Paul’s assurances to slaves in 1 Corinthians.
-Paul urged them to recognize that their low position in a society obssessed with honor is not injurious to their participation in the gospel.
-If, Thornwell posits, Paul takes ‘moral’ (spiritual) freedom to be more valuable than societal freedoms found in human rights schemes, then the societal freedoms of enslaved peoples ought not to be pursued at the cost of upending the moral instruction and rule of civilized whites.
+Thornwell, a number of pages later, then refers to Paul’s assurances to slaves in 1 Corinthians.
+While Paul urged Corinthian slaves to recognize that their low position in a society obssessed with honor is not injurious to their spiritual participation in the gospel, Thornwell cruelly twists this.
+Fairly enough, Thornwell posits that Paul here takes ‘moral’ (spiritual) freedom to be more valuable than social honor, but he then illegitimately connects the Corinthians’ misguided desire for social status with the desire for increasing the societal freedoms of the enslaved.
+Paul’s text teaches slaves and masters, Thornwell proclaimed, that the societal freedoms of enslaved peoples ought not to be pursued at the cost of upending the moral instruction and rule of the civilized whites over them.
+White power needed to be guarded.
 While Thornwell admits that “slavery is inconsistent with the gospel, that it contemplates a state of things, an existing economy, which it is the design of the gospel to remove,” (Thornwell 1871-73, 420) he takes slavery to only be as offensive as any other social scheme that allows for inequality or the rule of some over others:

 The distinction of ranks in society, in the same way, is an evil; but in our fallen world, an absolute equality would be an absolute stagnation of all enterprise and industry. … It can be affirmed that no form of government, and of no condition of society that it is absolutely the best or the worst; and in the inscrutable Providence of God, it is, no doubt, arranged that the circumstances of individuals, and the social and political institutions of communities, are, upon the whole, those which are best adapted to the degree of their moral progress.
 (Thornwell 1871-73, 421)